badalraj444/Silo/temp/bugsDiary.md

  ## (upload files section)The toast component is deprecated.
 Use the sonner component instead.
  - shadcn ui toast is deprecated
  - ![alt text](image.png)

+ ## App crashed (Fetch failed), but not all the time
+ - reason: the getuser function was not working properly:it said user not found
+ - bug: